seinecle/codapps/src/main/asciidoc/subdir/installing-netbeans-for-MAC_temp_html.md

 - Find the file you downloaded on your computer and click on it to install.

 //ST: !
-Note:: you might need administrator rights to install software on your MAC!
+NOTE: you might need administrator rights to install software on your MAC!

 //ST: !
 Now that we have NetBeans installed, let’s add the Codename One plugin.